- Who We Are

 Why We Exist

-Valley View is a community on a mission to spread the love and good news of Jesus Christ and his kingdom.
+Valley View is a community on a mission to fulfill the great commandment and the great comission.
 By design the church functions using a streamlined structure of leadership sufficient to satisfy legal requirements, yet simple enough to effectively and efficiently accomplish its mission and fulfill its vision.

 How We Are Led

 The leader of Valley View Community Church is the Lord Jesus Christ.
 He is the head of his body, the church, and the chief shepherd of the sheep.
 Our intense desire is to follow his leadership and reflect his priorities in all that we do.
 Under the direction of the Holy Spirit we seek to prayerfully discern God’s guidance for his church.

 The New Testament gives examples of churches being led by a plurality of godly leaders.
 At Valley View these leaders serve on the staff and the leadership team.

 A servant style of leadership is required of each of these leaders.
 In John 13:1-17, Jesus modeled servant leadership when he washed the feet of his disciples and commanded us to do likewise.
 First Peter 5:2-3 encourages leaders to exemplify willing and eager service.

 The leadership team is made up of those who have demonstrated a commitment to serve Christ and the mission of Valley View.
 The purpose of the team is to provide a creative synergy of ideas along with the spiritual insight necessary to keep the church focused on its mission.
 The team provides the accountability necessary to oversee the legal, financial, and facility concerns of the church aided from time to time by project driven task forces.